-DARE has been the main rocket supplier for the annual Dutch CanSat competition since its conception in 2007 up until it discontinued in 2014.
-This competition was organized by the TU Delft as an outreach to Dutch secondary schools.
-Teams of 15-16 year old pupils compete to build the best CanSat.
-A CanSat is a small satellite built in a soda can, a perfect tool to learn pupils about space technology and gain their interest to pursue a study in technology.
-Starting this year, ESERO is organizing a newly styled CanSat competition, and once more DARE is the main rocket supplier.
+DARE has been the main rocket supplier for the annual Dutch CanSat competition since its conception in 2007 up until discontinuing in 2014.
+The competition was organized by the TU Delft as an outreach to Dutch secondary schools.
+Teams of 15-16 year old pupils competed to build the best CanSat, a small satellite built inside a soda can, to be launched by a rocket.
+This was a great way of teaching young students about space and gain their interest to pursue a technological study.
+From 2014, ESERO is organizes a newly styled CanSat competition, where DARE is the main rocket supplier.

-Since the beginning, DARE has been improving its CanSat Launcher to better suit the growing competition needs.
-Experience in the logistics and operations of the launch campaigns has resulted in very successful launches of more than 30 CanSats up till now.
+From the beginning DARE has been improving the CanSat Launcher to better suit the growing competition needs.
+Experience in logistics and operations of several launch campaigns has resulted in very successful launches of more than 30 CanSats until now.
 Learning from past experiences DARE has grown to be a professional and reliable partner in the organization of this competition.

 The low apogee of the CanSat rockets provides the unique opportunity to test and fly the vehicles in the Netherlands.
 The competition is held at ASK ‘t Harde in Gelderland multiple times every year.

 The CanSat V7 Launcher can carry multiple CanSats to an altitude of one kilometer.
 At its apogee, the rocket releases two side hatches and deploys the CanSats and a parachute to glide gently back to Earth.
 After landing, the launcher is recovered, refurbished in Delft and prepared for the next mission.
 The reusability of the launcher, combined with the relatively short turnaround time and effective production methods, make the vehicle very cost-effective.